pingcap/tidb-dev-guide/contribute-to-tidb/community-guideline.md

 * Sustained contribution to the project, demonstrated by discussion over design documents, code reviews and proposals of new features, and other development activities.
 Being familiar with, and being able to take ownership on one or several areas of the project.
 * Quality of contributions: High-quality, readable code contributions indicated by pull requests that can be merged without a substantial code review.
 History of creating clean, maintainable code and including good test cases.
 Informative code reviews to help other contributors that adhere to a good standard.
-* Community involvement: active participation in the discussion forum, promote the projects via tutorials, talks and outreach.
+* Community involvement: active participation in the [TiDB Internals forum](https://internals.tidb.io/), promote the projects via tutorials, talks and outreach.
 We encourage committers to collaborate broadly, e.g. do code reviews and discuss designs with community members that they do not interact physically.

 ## Maintainers